 A good solution to this is first identifying the hazards in a risk assessment, then installing a roof walkway.
 These can provide a safe, demarcated route across the rooftop that can protect workers without damaging the surface of the roof.

-One of the most dangerous yet underestimated risks on rooftops.
+One of the biggest yet underestimated dangers of roof access.
 Fragile roofs can put those accessing the roof in serious danger and come in a range of forms, from skylights and roof lights, to roof tiles made from weaker materials like wood.

 Rooflights in particular can be seriously dangerous.
 Although they are supposed to be 'man safe' upon installation, there is potential for them to become worn and dangerous due to the passage of time.
 People may still stand on them, believing them to be man safe, or can step on them accidentally as they become obscured by the weather, leaves, grime, and more.